Faraja17/dicee-game/README.md

 - DOM manipulation
 - query selector

 I also learned that as a programmer, I need to create a balance between concise and readable code.
 I was very surprised when I saw that although my program worked, my code was very different from the solution.
 This was because I had tediously written a line of code for each die outcome (you can view my code on code pen).
 In the solution, Dr. Yu instead used concatenation to randomize the picture.
+This was possible because the image files had simple names that worked, e.g. "dice1.png".
+INGENIUS!

 ```let randomImageSource2 = `images/dice${randomNumber2}.png`;```